 Where are We?

-We meet on the fourth Thursday of each month (no meetings in November or December) at the Summit County American Red Cross Chapter, 501 West Market Street, Akron when space is available.
+We meet on the third Wednesday of each month (no meetings in December) from 6PM to 8PM at the Summit County American Red Cross Chapter, 501 West Market Street, Akron when space is available.

 We also meet at the Green EOC and Stow Safety Center when the ARC is full.
 Please use the "Meetings" menu option to find more information about any of these locations.

-Nets are held every Monday Night at 7:30
+Digital Nets are held on Monday Nights at 7:00 PM